Agent Skill Framework: Perspectives on the Potential of Small to Medium Language Models in Industrial Environments: Problem and Experiments

 \subsection{Experimental Settings}

-The experiments use an agent–skill framework to assess whether small models can approach the performance of much larger ones.
-In practice, most open-source models are primarily optimized for chat (with only a subset explicitly trained for stronger reasoning), and robust native support for tool invocation remains limited.
-Furthermore, introducing external components (e.g., tool invocation or MCP-style connectors) can confound evaluation, since end-to-end performance may depend strongly on tool availability and execution correctness rather than on the agent--skill framework itself.
-Accordingly, the experiments are structured to emphasize two core aspects: (i) \emph{skill selection}: selecting (routing to) the appropriate skill for a given task and (ii) the agent's execution correctness after the selected skill is obtained, thereby assessing the validity of the agent--skill framework.
-For evaluation, \textbf{Cls ACC (classification accuracy)} and \textbf{Cls F1 (F1 score)} are used to quantify classification performance, together with \textbf{Skill ACC (skill-selection accuracy)} which measures routing quality.
+The experiments are structured to emphasize two core aspects: (i) \emph{skill selection}: selecting (routing to) the appropriate skill for a given task and (ii) the agent's execution correctness after the selected skill is obtained, thereby assessing the validity of the Agent Skill framework.
+For evaluation, \textbf{Cls ACC (CLassification ACCuracy)} and \textbf{Cls F1 (F1 score)} are used to quantify classification performance, together with \textbf{Skill ACC (skill-selection accuracy)} which measures routing quality.
 To account for practical efficiency in industrial settings, \textbf{Avg GT (min)} is added which is defined as the average processing time per task in minutes.
-Finally, \textbf{Avg VRAM Time (GB$\cdot$min)}, defined as the average GPU memory, time cost per task is also proposed.
+Finally, \textbf{Avg VRAM Time (GB$\cdot$min)}, defined as the average GPU memory, represents instead the time cost per task.
 This metric design is motivated by common production billing practices based on GPU-hours, under which both wall-clock latency and memory residency translate directly into operational cost.
-Furthermore, given fixed VRAM budgets, memory occupancy can constitute a primary throughput bottleneck: once GPU memory is saturated by a workload, other jobs may be prevented from running concurrently, an effect not adequately reflected by conventional compute-centric measures such as FLOPS (floating-point operations per second).
+Furthermore, given fixed VRAM budgets, memory occupancy can constitute a primary throughput bottleneck: once GPU memory is saturated by a workload, other jobs may be prevented from running concurrently, an effect not adequately reflected within conventional compute-centric measures such as FLOPS (floating-point operations per second).